learreDHDK/ccode/README.md

 <p>If the project was financed, for a further implementation it would be useful to maintain the current datasets and enlarge them with data related to the missing years.
 It could also be desirable to cross-check in new ways our datasets, to make unexpected knowledge emerge.</p>

 <h2>Visualizations</h2>
+<p>At the beginning of our work, we formulated some hypotheses, starting from various questions with the final aim to decide how to intersect data.</p>
+<p>We tried to reproduce this mind map in the final visualization section, organizing it in three categories, one for each dataset.
+Our purpose was to guide the user in the exploration of our data.</p>
+<p>Since a part of the data was collected on a global scale and another on a country-base scale, we diversify our charts following the same approach.</p>
+<p><a href=”https://www.highcharts.com/demo”>Highchart</a> is the JavaScript library we used to create the charts.
+This required the implementation of JSON files specifically formatted for the purpose.</p>
+<p>Only the visualization of the map was created using another library, <a href=”https://datamaps.github.io/”>DataMaps</a>, which allows us to create a choropleth map, to explore the evolution of the events over time.</p>

 <h2>Metadata and RDF assertion</h2>

+<h2>Conclusion</h2>